 Password: Enter your L2TP password and then retype the password in the next box.

 Reconnect Mode: Select either Always-on, On-Demand, or Manual.

 Maximum Idle Time: Enter a maximum idle time during which the Internet connection is maintained during inactivity.
-To disable this feature, enable Auto-reconnect.
+This function does not apply if you have selected Reconnect Mode as